 Say you're an American company looking to export printed circuit boards to Sao Paulo, Brazil.
 Not only do you have to make sure that the shipment departs and arrives on time and at the right place, with handlers there to assume responsibility of the goods once on Brazilian soil, but you must also take into account the possibility of damage, loss, and theft.

-Solid logistical planning are therefore imperative in ensuring that things start off smoothly.
+Solid logistical planning is therefore imperative in ensuring that things start off smoothly.
 You also need a logistics partner that is familiar with local rules and regulations, in order to help you reduce any risks.

-2. Border Control
+2. Inexperience With Border Control And Distribution Laws

 Customs clearance, unforeseen tariffs, a check of compliance with local rules and regulations — these are just some of the problems that may appear before the goods even enter the market.